SheetAble/SheetAble-Documentations/docs/configuration.md

 # Configuration
-Currently the only way to change the most settings in SheetAble is through the env variables.
+Currently, the only way to change most settings in SheetAble is through the env variables.

 ## How to change environment variables